“Together, we can continue to evolve acting training so that it’s more diverse, inclusive and safer for the next generation of artists.”

 Our 2018 survey received over 500 responses and the results are shared in this essay published by HowlRound.

-For more info as to how the survey was conducted, please click here.
+For more info as to how the survey was conducted, please see our FAQ’s below.

-The executive overview of the survey can be found here.
+The executive overview of the survey can be found below.

 On Monday, May 27 & Tuesday, May 28, 2019, at the Tarragon Theatre in Toronto, peer-led artist collective Got Your Back advocated for teachers and students alike by opening conversation and hosting an Acting Educators Conference.
 This conference offered an opportunity for participants to gain practical skills while actively engaging with and sharing expert, informed, critical insights pertaining to the areas of mental health; diversity and inclusion, anti-oppression; and the creation and maintenance of safe spaces.